jamestiotio/fcs/labs/lab1/lab1b_linux.md

 You can read the name of the file's owner and file's group from the output of the same command.

-Try using `ls` and `cd` to look around on your system, and see who has what kind of access control to which ﬁle.
+Try using `ls` and `cd` to look around on your system, and see who has what kind of access control to which file.
 The content of `/etc/` could be especially interesting.

 #### `chmod`